10 Industrials Stocks Whale Activity In Today's Session - Benzinga

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding SAIA SAIA, we observe a put option sweep with bullish sentiment.
-It expires in 20 day(s) on April 14, 2022.
-Parties traded 300 contract(s) at a $240.00 strike.
-This particular put needed to be split into 4 different trades to become filled.
-The total cost received by the writing party (or parties) was $139.5K, with a price of $470.0 per contract.
-There were 2 open contracts at this strike prior to today, and today 300 contract(s) were bought and sold.
+• Regarding CMI CMI, we observe a put option sweep with bullish sentiment.
+It expires in 77 day(s) on June 17, 2022.
+Parties traded 750 contract(s) at a $210.00 strike.
+This particular put needed to be split into 38 different trades to become filled.
+The total cost received by the writing party (or parties) was $1.2 million, with a price of $1710.0 per contract.
+There were 1072 open contracts at this strike prior to today, and today 750 contract(s) were bought and sold.

-• For EOSE EOSE, we notice a call option trade that happens to be bearish, expiring in 665 day(s) on January 19, 2024.
-This event was a transfer of 200 contract(s) at a $7.50 strike.
-The total cost received by the writing party (or parties) was $30.6K, with a price of $153.0 per contract.
-There were 368 open contracts at this strike prior to today, and today 200 contract(s) were bought and sold.
+• For MVST MVST, we notice a call option trade that happens to be bullish, expiring in 658 day(s) on January 19, 2024.
+This event was a transfer of 180 contract(s) at a $5.00 strike.
+The total cost received by the writing party (or parties) was $36.8K, with a price of $205.0 per contract.
+There were 598 open contracts at this strike prior to today, and today 212 contract(s) were bought and sold.

-• For ACM ACM, we notice a put option trade that happens to be bullish, expiring in 301 day(s) on January 20, 2023.
-This event was a transfer of 57 contract(s) at a $72.50 strike.
-The total cost received by the writing party (or parties) was $29.6K, with a price of $520.0 per contract.
-There were 193 open contracts at this strike prior to today, and today 57 contract(s) were bought and sold.
+• For LUV LUV, we notice a call option trade that happens to be bullish, expiring in 658 day(s) on January 19, 2024.
+This event was a transfer of 50 contract(s) at a $50.00 strike.
+The total cost received by the writing party (or parties) was $38.1K, with a price of $763.0 per contract.
+There were 1307 open contracts at this strike prior to today, and today 101 contract(s) were bought and sold.

-• Regarding RTX RTX, we observe a put option trade with bullish sentiment.
-It expires in 301 day(s) on January 20, 2023.
-Parties traded 41 contract(s) at a $100.00 strike.
-The total cost received by the writing party (or parties) was $35.0K, with a price of $855.0 per contract.
-There were 138 open contracts at this strike prior to today, and today 56 contract(s) were bought and sold.
+• Regarding KNX KNX, we observe a call option trade with neutral sentiment.
+It expires in 140 day(s) on August 19, 2022.
+Parties traded 50 contract(s) at a $45.00 strike.
+The total cost received by the writing party (or parties) was $26.2K, with a price of $525.0 per contract.
+There were 13 open contracts at this strike prior to today, and today 50 contract(s) were bought and sold.

-• For RUN RUN, we notice a call option trade that happens to be bearish, expiring in 301 day(s) on January 20, 2023.
-This event was a transfer of 30 contract(s) at a $20.00 strike.
-The total cost received by the writing party (or parties) was $40.5K, with a price of $1350.0 per contract.
-There were 829 open contracts at this strike prior to today, and today 50 contract(s) were bought and sold.
+• For FDX FDX, we notice a call option trade that happens to be bullish, expiring in 658 day(s) on January 19, 2024.
+This event was a transfer of 10 contract(s) at a $200.00 strike.
+The total cost received by the writing party (or parties) was $50.3K, with a price of $5030.0 per contract.
+There were 207 open contracts at this strike prior to today, and today 10 contract(s) were bought and sold.

 Options Alert Terminology